 To View and search all the rates configured in the system.

-Add new rates and modify current rates.
+Add new rates and modify current rates, charge rate wetup with a maximum of two decimals.

 All the changes can be effective only after upper level user’s approval.